aquasecurity/trivy-action/README.md

 ### Environment variables
 You can use [Trivy environment variables][trivy-env] to set the necessary options (including flags that are not supported by [Inputs](#inputs), such as `--secret-config`).

+**NB** In some older versions of the Action there was a bug that caused inputs from one call to the Action to leak over to subsequent calls to the Action.
+This could cause workflows that call the Action multiple times e.g. to run multiple scans, or the same scans with different output formats, to not produce the desired output.
+You can see if this is the case by looking at the GitHub Actions step information, if the `env` section shown in your Actions output contains `TRIVY_*` environment variables you did not explicitly set then you may be affected by this bug and should upgrade to the latest Action version.

 ### Trivy config file
 When using the `trivy-config` [Input](#inputs), you can set options using the [Trivy config file][trivy-config] (including flags that are not supported by [Inputs](#inputs), such as `--secret-config`).